DogeTheBeast/College_notes/PHY 157/Electromagnetic Wave/Thermal Radiation.md

 $${\LARGE H = (4 \pi r^2) e \sigma T^4}$$

-and if the body receiving the heat
+where *r* is the radius of the body.